RSS

 1. Explain your job or problem over the phone, then ask how they will address it, what the cost will be, and when the work will start and be completed.
 And here’s an important tip: if you live in an affluent neighbourhood, do not give your phone number or address until after you’ve been quoted a price.
 Some plumbers pay 50% more when they learn you live in an affluent neighbourhood.

-2. If a highly recommended plumber has no idea about the job’s cost, negotiate a flat rate for them to inspect the problem and provide a quality bid.
+2. If a highly recommended plumber has no idea of the job’s cost, negotiate a flat rate to inspect the issue and provide a quality bid.

 3. When dealing with tradespeople who charge by the hour, ask if travel time is also included on the clock.

-4. Check for shoddy work or ways your plumber will try to boost their profit margins at your expense.
-For example, some will use a ½-inch pipe instead of a ¾-inch pipe, which means your toilet may not flush correctly in bathrooms with a shower.
-Alternatively, if a plumber uses L or K-grade copper piping, you can expect a life expectancy of five to 10 years, compared to M-grade piping, which typically lasts 15 to 20 years.
+4. Check for shoddy work or tactics your plumber may use to boost their profit margins at your expense.
+For example, some use a ½-inch pipe instead of a ¾-inch pipe, which may prevent your toilet from flushing correctly in bathrooms with a shower.
+Alternatively, if a plumber uses L- or K-grade copper piping, you can expect a life expectancy of 5 to 10 years, compared with M-grade piping, which typically lasts 15 to 20 years.
 And some plumbers use plastic pipe, which is inexpensive but noisier and less durable than metal.
 Ask your plumber what he’s using before he starts his work.

 5. If you suspect your plumber is overcharging you for materials, visit Home Depot or a plumbing supply house and obtain a price quote for the same materials.
 You can still check the price tags even if they don’t sell directly to consumers.